Introduction to Architecture for High School Students Online

 Eligibility

-The program accepts current junior and senior students as well as students who have recently graduated from high school.
+The program accepts current high school students as well as students who have recently graduated from high school.
 International students are eligible to apply.

 Application